What is the Sustaining Creative Workers initiative?

 Sustaining Creative Workers is a new initiative to directly support individual artists and creative practitioners, as well as micro-organisations and companies who are among the hardest hit by the impacts of the coronavirus pandemic.

-It will support creatives, across all creative disciplines to continue to work in their field, adapt to change, research and develop projects, develop their product or skills, and/or connect with new audiences or markets.
+It supports creatives, across all creative disciplines to continue to work in their field, adapt to change, research and develop projects, develop their product or skills, and/or connect with new audiences or markets.

-The initiative has four streams and will be open for applications from 30 April 2020:
+The initiative has four streams that are open for applications until 5pm, 1 June 2020.

 - Stream 1: First Peoples creatives/artists, micro organisations/businesses from across Victoria with a minimum track record of 5 years in professional public outcomes